0xA34/PrometheusChess/README.md

 - `active_games`: Currently running games
 - `player_game_history`: Completed games with results

-### Custom Fonts and texture for the client
+### Custom Fonts and Textures for the Client

-By default, I will not ship them due to licencing.
+By default, I will not ship them due to licensing.
 If you want, download any fonts of your choice, put it in `Assets/Fonts` and find random chess textures online put it in `Assets/Textures`.
-The chess texture has to be something like white-{pieceName}.png and black-{pieceName}.png.
+The chess texture has to be something like `white-{pieceName}.png` and `black-{pieceName}.png`.

 ## License